-The Sick Kids Hospital with the Mikey Network has developed the Mikey at Home Program.
+The Sick Kids Hospital and The Mikey Network have developed the Mikey’s Kids Program.
 This program allows children who have been diagnosed with a heart disease to go home while waiting for treatment or transplants.
 These children would not be discharged from the hospital without receiving a Mikey unit.
-The Mikey’s Kids Program has donated 60 life-saving defibrillators to date.

 SickKids Hospital is an important partner in an initiative aimed at children, called the Mikey’s Kids Program.
 The Network supplies Mikeys to families whose children have serious heart conditions so they and their families can leave the hospital knowing that a Mikey is at hand should their heart happen to skip a beat.